Neutron Network

 distributed virtual routing

 Every router on the compute node is hooked into the new fip namespace with a veth pair.
-As already mentioned, veth pairs are commonly used to connect namespaces.
-One side of the other pair is in the router namespace (rfp).
-The other end belongs to the fip namespace (fpr).
+Veth pairs are commonly used to connect namespaces.
+One side of the other pair is in the router namespace (rfp), and the other end belongs to the fip namespace (fpr).

 Whenever a layer 3 agent creates a new floating IP, a new rule is specific to that IP.
 Neutron adds the fixed IP of the VM to the rules table with an additional new routing table.